nplan/simple_serial_python/README.md

 The length of send and read queues is set by argument ```queue_max_len``` of ```SimpleSerial()``` constructor.
 If a queue is full, packets are discarded (not sent or not received).

+## Testing
+A number of test are implemented that verify the core functionality of the library by using a loopback serial interface.
+You can use `pytest` to run the tests.

+For testing communication with external devices running Arduino / C++ implementation of this library `transmission_tester.py` script is implemented.
+You can use it by running:

+`python3 -m simple serial.transmission_tester <port> <baud>`